browserengineering/book/book/forms.md

 into one another with `iframe`s, the focus tree can be arbitrarily deep.

 So now we have user input working with `input` elements.
-Before we move on, just one last tweak that we need to make: drawing the text cursor.
+Before we move on, there is one last tweak that we need to make: drawing the text cursor.
 We can do that in the `Tab`'s `draw` method:

 ``` {.python}
 class Tab: